ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 and killed him as it should.
 Had he
 been reading of the news, at home like
 neighbor Jim, we&#x27;ll bet a cent that
-accident would not have happened him
+accident would not have happened him.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_cobweb_ver04:data:sn85038229:00280775824:1867092701:0359/pct:77.075589,31.867210,9.835812,4.338447/!600,600/0/default.jpg"/>
 </td>